 Now is the time to start getting serious about that plan.
 Narrow down the rough route you have into something more practical.

-Are there any specific dates you need to be in certain countries by to take in certain festivals?
+- Are there any specific dates you need to be in certain countries by to take in certain festivals, events or religious holidays?